KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/color_image_correction/monochrome.rst

    * - Parameter
      - Value
      - Description
-   * - Chroma blue spo
+   * - Chroma blue spot
      - Float
      - Set the :term:`chroma` blue spot.
 Allowed range is from -1 to 1.
 Default value is 0.
    * - Chroma red spot